praclet/ctf_osint/challenges/level02/macro_demission/macro_demission.md

 To solve this challenge, submit the flag you will find along the challenge.

-## Hint (Cost: 190 pts)
+## Hint (Cost: 60 pts)
  - Verryhiden is a nice feature in excel.
-With BIFF and XLM Macro we can do a lot of things...
+With BIFF and XLM Macro we can do lots of things...

 ## Solution